 - Effect of pressure

 - Effect of change in frequency (or) wavelength of the sound wave

 Effect of Pressure

-So change in pressure does not affect the speed of sound waves through a gas.
+So change in pressure does not affect the speed of sound waves through a gas at constant temperature.

 Effect of Temperature